 While in high-school Prince (keyboard and guitar) and André Anderson (bass) with Prince's second cousin, Charles "Chazz" Smith on drums formed a band.
 They initially did not have a name, but when Terry Jackson (percussion) joined they briefly went by Charles; Cousin & Friends, Phoenix, Sex Machine, finally settling for Grand Central.
 André Cymone's sister Linda Anderson (keyboard) and soon after William "Hollywood" Doughty (percussion) also joined the group.
 They rehearsed at Terry Jackson's house (next to the Anderson's house where Prince and André lived) and primarily played at local community centers and high school dances.
 By late 1974 drummer Charles "Chazz" Smith was replaced by Morris Day.
 As time went by Grand Central started playing original music.
 They were sometimes referred to as 'Grand Central Corporation' after Morris Day's mother started managing them.

-In early 1976 André, Prince and Morris Day recorded a demo at ASI Studio, a 16-track facility in north Minneapolis, where they cut six original songs:
+In early 1976 André, Prince and Morris Day recorded a demo at ASI Studio, a 16-track facility in north Minneapolis, Minnesota, where they cut six original songs:

 In the spring of 1976 they did more recording at Moonsound, an Eight-track studio located in Lake Nokomis, south of downtown Minneapolis.
 The studio was owned by Chris Moon who approached Prince and proposed a collaboration, which Prince accepted.